jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 What we can see from this summary:

 - 33 unique Ids, all have 10 characters.
-- Data was collected for 31 days.
+- Data was collected for 31 days, from april 12 to may 12.
 - The minimum for **all** numeric variables is 0.
 This suggests empty days, maybe just days that people did not wear their devices.
 These rows should be eliminated.